evnchw/evnchw.github.io/_quant/20240630_refresher_fokker_planck.md

 ## The main result we want to show

-From [3] but we present it starting from the "solution" (the state dynamics).
+From [3] but we present it in a more linear order, from the particular state dynamics to the final Fokker-Planck equation.

 ### Setup.